9 FAM 102.8

 9 FAM 102.8-2(I) Convention Adoptee

-(1) The child is under the age of 16 at the time a petition is filed on his or her behalf (taking into account special rules on filing dates for children aged 15-16), is unmarried, and is habitually resident in a country that has a treaty relationship with the United States under the Convention;
+(1) The child is under the age of 16 at the time a petition is filed on their behalf (taking into account special rules on filing dates for children aged 15-16) or before their 18th birthday if they are the natural sibling of another foreign national child who has immigrated or will immigrate based on adoption by the same adoptive parents, is unmarried, and is habitually resident in a country that has a treaty relationship with the United States under the Convention;

 (2) The child has been adopted or will be adopted by a married U.S. citizen and spouse jointly, or by an unmarried U.S. citizen at least 25 years of age, habitually resident in the United States, whom USCIS has found suitable and eligible to adopt, with the intent of creating a legal parent-child relationship;